kl63/Brand-Archetype-Portfolio/README.md

 - Next.js team for the amazing framework
 - TailwindCSS for the utility-first CSS framework
-- OpenAI for the AI capabilities
+- Framer Motion for the animation library
+- Radix UI for accessible component primitives
 - Calendly for the scheduling integration
+- Zapier for the automation capabilities